Change Started

-If you look at the oldest tree on Wikipedia, you will not find it mentioned.
+If you look at the list of the oldest trees in the world on Wikipedia, you will not find it mentioned.

-If you believe the local legends, then this tree is more than 6600 years old.
+If you go with the local legends, then this tree is more than 6,600 years old.

-This tree is popularly known as Parijat or Parijaat Tree, while its scientific name is Adansonia digitata.
+The tree we are referring to here is locally known as Parijat or Parijaat Tree, while its scientific name is Adansonia digitata.
+It is one of those trees in India that is considered sacred for its mythological legends.

-We got an opportunity to visit the sacred tree and the majesty of the mighty tree is a sight to behold.
-Irrespective of the actual age of the tree, viewing the tree up, close, and personal was mesmerizing.
+On one of the Sundays in April, as peak summer was slowly setting in, we got an opportunity to visit the sacred tree, and the majesty of the mighty tree is a sight to behold.
+Irrespective of the actual age of the tree, viewing the Parijat tree up close and personal was mesmerising.

-Parijat Tree is located at a distance of about 70km from Lucknow, at Kintur village near Barabanki in the northern Indian state, Uttar Pradesh.
-It takes a little over an hour from the state capital Lucknow to reach the place.
+Parijat Tree is located about 70km from Lucknow, in a small Kintur village near Barabanki in the northern Indian state, Uttar Pradesh.
+It takes a little over an hour from the state capital, Lucknow, to reach the place.

-Catch the glimpse of the tree in the below video.
+Catch a glimpse of the tree in the video below.

 Let us go through a couple of stories associated with the Parijat Tree.